imagej/imagej.github.io/pages/Fix_non-functional_ImageJ_after_Update.md

 select *Open Package Contents* and open the *jars/* directory you see there).
 After that, the Updater should magically repair itself.

-If that still fails, please download a fresh copy from here: %Replace% DownloadFiji %Replace%
+If that still fails, please download a fresh copy from here: {% include downloadfiji %}

 [Category:Tutorials](Category:Tutorials "wikilink")